ayush5harma/PixelFeatureDrops/README.md

 - Turn on riru hide mechanism by creating empty file *enable_hide* inside /data/adb/riru and reboot.
 Use riru apk to cross-check if hide is enabled.

 ## Aux Lenses:
-**Issue** : Can't detect /switch to aux lenses.
+**Issue** : Can't detect / switch to aux lenses.
 **Solution** :
 If you are using gcam port try loading appropriate config file for the gcam you are using.
-If you're using miui cam port or any other port which checks for device fingerprint you have to spoof the device fingerprint for that camera app using edxposed module (https://github.com/ikws4/WeiJu) to make it work (you may check video here [#10](https://github.com/ayush5harma/PixelFeatureDrops/issues/10#issuecomment-701601857)  and can get these variable values from your stock build.prop file.)
+If you are using miui cam port or any other port which checks for device fingerprint you have to spoof the device fingerprint for that camera app using edxposed module (https://github.com/ikws4/WeiJu) to make it work (you may check video here [#10](https://github.com/ayush5harma/PixelFeatureDrops/issues/10#issuecomment-701601857)  and can get these variable values from your stock build.prop file.)

 ## HAL 3 :
 **Issue** : Playstore not listing AR services.
-**Solution** : clear playstore data
+**Solution** : Clear playstore data

 ## Credits :

 The system files and prop values are taken and updated from android dump at https://git.rip/dumps/google/redfin .